-This guide contains information about the Year 10 subjects, the VCE and VCAL certificates offered at Melton Christian College.
-In addition, the guide outlines the VET certificates offered for Year 11 and 12 students.
+This guide contains information about the Year 9 and 10 subjects, the Victorian Certificate of Education (VCE), Victorian Certificate of Education Vocational Major (VCE VM) and Victorian Pathways Certificate (VPC) certificates offered at Melton Christian College.
+In addition, the guide outlines the Vocational Education and Training (VET) certificates offered for Year 11 and 12 students.
 Each student is provided an opportunity to develop a program to suit his or her own needs and interests as they pursue their God-given calling.

-Accordingly, it is very important that students consider carefully the subjects that may be needed for entry to tertiary institutions or particular careers.
+Accordingly, it is very important that students carefully consider the subjects that may be needed for entry to tertiary institutions or particular careers.

-Christ-Centered Education
+Christ-Centred Education

 Melton Christian College provides a range of options for senior secondary schooling.
-Students can attain a VCE or VCAL completion certificate, and in addition can incorporate a vocational certificate into their chosen course.
+Students can attain a VCE or VCE VM or VPC completion certificate, and in addition can incorporate a vocational certificate into their chosen course.
 However, education goes beyond mere academic or vocational training.
 As a Christian College, we invite students to see and understand the world through the perspective of God's word - a biblical 'lens' through which ideas, mindsets, philosophies, actions and events can be examined.
 The biblical narrative of God's relationship with mankind is woven throughout our curriculum from primary school to VCE.

-Course Pathways - VCE, VCAL and VET
+Course Pathways - VCE, VCE VM, VPC and VET